Edinburgh-Genome-Foundry/HowTo/python/create_github_html_docs/README.md

 Set `napoleon_numpy_docstring = True` if using numpydoc style.
 Create a `ref.rst` file with instructions to auto-generate the API reference from the docstrings.
 See an example in [Minotaor's](https://github.com/Edinburgh-Genome-Foundry/Minotaor) `docs` directory.
-In this package's index.rst, we include a link to the main readme (and the API reference), instead of duplicating the documentation.
+In this package's `index.rst` file, we include a link to the main readme (and the API reference), instead of duplicating the documentation.

 **Build the documentation**